How NBC gave up Ronan Farrow's explosive Harvey Weinstein scoop

 But there is frustration and embarrassment inside NBC News about missing out on the story.

-The official explanation, from the news division's chairman Andy Lack, is that "we didn't feel that we had all the elements that we needed to air it," so Farrow "took it to The New Yorker and did a ton more extraordinary work."
+The official explanation, from the news division's president Noah Oppenheim, is that "we didn't feel that we had all the elements that we needed to air it," so Farrow "took it to The New Yorker and did a ton more extraordinary work."

 But some staffers aren't buying that.
 And they're wondering why Farrow's taped interviews with accusers aren't being broadcast now.

-Note: Correction: An earlier version of this article misattributed to NBC News chairman Andy Lack a quote by NBC News president Noah Oppenheim that the network did not feel it had all the elements needed to air the story.